Phylliida/anki/README.md

 create decks, browse cards and create filtered decks, etc., all implemented in vanilla js with zero runtime dependencies.

-Memki is local first, Desktop mode and the app both store to a folder.
-I recommend using something like [SyncThings](https://syncthing.net/) to sync that folder, so Desktop and Mobile stay in sync.
+Desktop Mode and the Mobile App both store to a folder you pick.
+I recommend using something like [SyncThings](https://syncthing.net/) to sync between Mobile and Desktop.

 ## Screenshots